Best weekend getaways to plan right now | CNN Underscored

 The Fort Myers area has a huge number of accommodation options to choose from, given its popularity as a destination for sun-seekers.

 If you’re traveling with the family, you’ll want to check out the Hyatt Regency Coconut Point Resort and Spa, which offers a whopping five waterslides, four pools and even a private island for guests to use.
-The resort also offers multiple dining options, a fitness center and spa, and is close to world-class golf courses.
+The resort also offers multiple dining options, a fitness center and spa and proximity to world-class golf courses.

 For a taste of beachfront luxury, book a stay at the JW Marriott Marco Island Beach Resort.
 The property is located on three miles of beautiful private beaches on the Gulf of Mexico and offers a staggering 12 restaurants to choose from, along with a full-service spa, fitness center, multiple pools and more.
 There’s even an adults-only “resort within a resort,” offering an exclusive rooftop pool and other amenities.